 This tender vanilla bean cake is moist and velvety.
 Paired with fluffy vanilla buttercream, this cake is perfect for all occasions.

 This recipe is all about the cake - no fancy flavors or decorations.
-If you don’t already have a go-to vanilla, yellow, or butter cake, then THIS is the recipe for you.
+If you don’t already have a go-to vanilla, yellow, or butter cake, then THIS is the vanilla bean cake recipe for you.
 Even if you do, I implore you to test this Vanilla Bean Cake out.

 It’s moist and tender while still being sturdy enough to withstand nearly any filling and able to be stacked sky-high into an impressive layer cake without toppling over.
 Best of all, its velvety crumb tastes like real vanilla!